AnnemijnD/codesample/README.md

 </html>

 Lastly, to manually investigate which features were selected most often, an interactive scatterplot and frequency heat map was created with JavaScript.
 The scatterplot can be viewed [here](https://annemijnd.github.io/codesample/html/scat_freq_acc.html).
 The heatmap can be viewed [here](https://annemijnd.github.io/codesample/html/heatmap_RFE.html).
-In the upper graph, the features are sorted by frequency.
-In the bottom graph, they are ordered by feature number.
-Each element is a single feature.